sukykaur/AzureGDPR/DWoverview.md

 ### Azure Active Directory Setup
 [Azure Active Directory](https://docs.microsoft.com/en-us/azure/active-directory/active-directory-whatis) is essential to managing the deployment and provisioning access to personnel interacting with the environment.
 An existing Windows Server Active Directory can be integrated with AAD in [four clicks](https://docs.microsoft.com/en-us/azure/active-directory/connect/active-directory-aadconnect-get-started-express).
 Customers can also tie the deployed Active Directory infrastructure (domain controllers) to an existing AAD by making the deployed Active Directory infrastructure a subdomain of an AAD forest.

+### Additional Services
+Azure Commercial offers a wide variety of services that handle formatted and unformatted data storage and staging to be used in data warehousing, including:
+-	[Azure Data Factory](https://docs.microsoft.com/en-us/azure/data-factory/introduction) is a managed cloud service that is built for complex hybrid extract-transform-load (ETL), extract-load-transform (ELT), and data integration projects.
+Azure Data Factory has capabilities to help trace and locate personal data, including visualization and monitoring tools to identify when data arrived and where it came from.
+Using Azure Data Factory, customers can create and schedule data-driven workflows called pipelines that ingest data from disparate data stores.
+Customers can then process and transform the data for output into data stores such as Azure SQL Data Warehouse.
+-	[Azure Data Lake Store](https://docs.microsoft.com/en-us/azure/data-lake-store/data-lake-store-overview) enables the capture of data of any size, type, and ingestion speed in a single place for operational and exploratory analytics.
+Azure Data Lake Store is compatible with most open source components in the Hadoop ecosystem and integrates nicely with other Azure services such as Azure SQL Data Warehouse.

 ## Disclaimer

  - This document is for informational purposes only.
 MICROSOFT MAKES NO WARRANTIES, EXPRESS, IMPLIED, OR STATUTORY, AS TO THE INFORMATION IN THIS DOCUMENT.
 This document is provided "as-is."
 Information and views expressed in this document, including URL and other Internet website references, may change without notice.
 Customers reading this document bear the risk of using it.